Vevey: Main sights

 The Grande Place is dominated by a granary known as La Grenette, built in 1803 in the Neo-Classical "rustic" style.
 Behind La Grenette is the restaurant La Clef, in which Jean-Jacques Rousseau used to eat.
 The table at which he sat is still to be seen in the restaurant.

 St Martin's Church, a few minutes' walk away from the Grande Place, contains the bodies of a number of those who condemned King Charles I of England to death – especially that of Edmund Ludlow who escaped to Vevey after the death of Oliver Cromwell.

-Additionally, there is a large fork just off the shore of the lake.
+Additionally, there is a large fork, the Fork of Vevey, just off the shore of the lake.
 The fork was originally installed in 1995 as a temporary exhibit.
 Removed in 1996 and replaced in 2007, it finally got authorization to remain in the lake in 2008 and has become an emblem for the townspeople.